multycloud/multy-docs/blog/2022-06-27-compute-aws-vs-azure-vs-gcp/index.md

 ## Conclusion

 Nowadays, cloud providers provide the same core offering when deploying virtual machines.
 However, there's some unique advantages of each cloud and some differences you need to be careful about if you don't want to end up locked in into a single provider.
+If you want to read more about challenges of building multi cloud, check out our other [blog post](http://multy.dev/blog/challenges-of-building-multi-cloud).

 At [Multy](https://multy.dev?ref=compute-aws-vs-azure-vs-gcp-blog), we're unifying cloud provider resources by providing a single cloud-agnostic API and handling the differences behind the hood.
 It is available as a Terraform provider, so you can still take advantage of other very cloud-specific resources but keep the majority of your infrastructure portable.